w3c/wcag-act/wcag-ruleset-review-process.md

 Wherever possible, the ACT Task Force will work with the ACT Rules Community Group to come up with a joint answer to the questions.
 If the comment is about a proposed rule, or a proposed change to a rule a public issue is created, and an answer is sent referencing the issue.
 If the comment is on an approved rule and changes are necessary, a liaison is picked, and the change request is handled as survey feedback, starting in the [validation](#4-validation) step.

 For the ACT Task Force agenda, public feedback will be prioritised over review of proposed rules.
 This ensures responsiveness to the wider community.
 The ACT Task Force should respond to questions within 5 work days.
-This may be a reply which indicates when an answers is expected.
+This may be a brief reply that indicates when a full response is expected.

 ## Annual Review